prinz-nussknacker/prinz/docs/architecture-overview.md

 1. prepare model for signature extraction,
 1. prepare model for scoring.

-Operation may require additional communication with the storage.
+Operation may require additional communication with the service.
 At this point model would usually get loaded into memory if it is needed.

 ### Signatures